jhinkey/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/developer-guide/api/document-api-basics.md

 | `Document_POST_ToDocumentFolder.[sh\|java]` | Posts a document to the folder. |
 | `DocumentFolder_PATCH_ById.[sh\|java]` | Updates a folder and its fields. |
 | `DocumentFolder_PUT_ById.[sh\|java]` | Replaces a folder and its fields entirely. |

+Liferay's API Explorer lists all of the headless services and schemas, and provides an interface to try out each one.

+1. Open your browser to `http://localhost:8080/o/api`.
+1. From *REST Applications*, select *headless-delivery/v1.0*.

+The Headless Delivery REST services appear.

+To see the API for Document or DocumentFolder, click the row with its name.
+To try an action (e.g., GET, PATCH, POST, PUT, DELETE) on an endpoint, click its row and click *Try it out*.

+To view the schema for Document or DocumentFolder, click *Schemas* at the bottom of the page (near the WikiPage API) and click Document or DocumentFolder to view its schema.

+For Javadoc, see [DocumentResource](https://docs.liferay.com/dxp/apps/headless/latest/javadocs/com/liferay/headless/delivery/resource/v1_0/DocumentResource.html)  and [DocumentFolderResource](https://docs.liferay.com/dxp/apps/headless/latest/javadocs/com/liferay/headless/delivery/resource/v1_0/DocumentFolderResource.html).

 ## Additional Information